 - GAMSTOP will allow anyone in the UK to self-impose a blanket gambling ban spring 2018.

 In February this year, the Commission released data showing that nearly 50% of people in the UK gamble.
+Something we at Casinomir find very worrying.
 With this in mind, the one million requesting self-exclusion may not seem that great an issue.

 But while many gamble responsibly, campaigners warn that more and more people in the UK are developing gambling addictions.
 The fact that the number of voluntary self-exclusions has grown from 30,000 in 2013 to more than one million in just three years shows campaigners may have a point.